 Wondering how to get your support group talking?
 Sometimes it just takes presenting a topic to the group and starting the conversation with some questions to promote a lively discussion.
 You may want to query your support group participants to see what they’re interested in.
-Following are some ideas for topics that have worked for other support groups, some of which include a discussion outline.
+Following are some meeting topic ideas that have worked for other support groups, some of which include a discussion outline.
 Information on some of these topics can also be found in VeDA’s many free publications.
-See “Understanding Vestibular Disorders” and “Living with a Vestibular Disorder” and their subpages for more information.
+See articles in the “Understanding Vestibular Disorders” and “Living with a Vestibular Disorder” sections for more information.

 Organization and orientation

 - What do participants expect from this group?

 Understanding the inner ear